ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 * The time between the creation of Claims and the collection of Claims is indistinguishable.

-## Implicit Timekeeping using Epoch Handles {#epochfreshness}
+## Implicit Timekeeping using Epoch IDs {#epochfreshness}

-A third approach relies on having epoch "handles" periodically sent to both the sender and receiver of Evidence or Attestation Results by some "Handle Distributor".
+A third approach relies on having epoch identifiers (or "IDs") periodically sent to both the sender and receiver of Evidence or Attestation Results by some "Epoch ID Distributor".

-Handles are different from nonces as they can be used more than once and can even be used by more than one entity at the same time.
+Epoch IDs are different from nonces as they can be used more than once and can even be used by more than one entity at the same time.
-Handles are different from timestamps as they do not have to convey information about a point in time, i.e., they are not necessarily monotonically increasing integers.
+Epoch IDs are different from timestamps as they do not have to convey information about a point in time, i.e., they are not necessarily monotonically increasing integers.

 Like the nonce approach, this allows associating a "rough" epoch without requiring a trustworthy clock or time synchronization in order to generate or appraise the freshness of Evidence or Attestation Results.
-Only the Handle Distributor requires access to a clock so it can periodically send new epoch handles.
+Only the Epoch ID Distributor requires access to a clock so it can periodically send new epoch IDs.

-The most recent handle is included in the produced Evidence or Attestation Results, and the appraising entity can compare the handle in received Evidence or Attestation Results against the latest handle it received from the Handle Distributor to determine if it is within the current epoch.
+The most recent epoch ID is included in the produced Evidence or Attestation Results, and the appraising entity can compare the epoch ID in received Evidence or Attestation Results against the latest epoch ID it received from the Epoch ID Distributor to determine if it is within the current epoch.
-An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using a counter signed by the Handle Distributor as the handle, or by including both the current and previous handles in messages and/or checks, by requiring retries in case of mismatching handles, or by buffering incoming messages that might be associated with a handle that the receiver has not yet obtained.
+An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using a counter signed by the Epoch ID Distributor as the epoch ID, or by including both the current and previous epoch IDs in messages and/or checks, by requiring retries in case of mismatching epoch IDs, or by buffering incoming messages that might be associated with a epoch ID that the receiver has not yet obtained.

-More generally, in order to prevent an appraising entity from generating false negatives (e.g., discarding Evidence that is deemed stale even if it is not), the appraising entity should keep an "epoch window" consisting of the most recently received handles.
-The depth of such epoch window is directly proportional to the maximum network propagation delay between the first to receive the handle and the last to receive the handle, and it is inversely proportional to the epoch duration.
+More generally, in order to prevent an appraising entity from generating false negatives (e.g., discarding Evidence that is deemed stale even if it is not), the appraising entity should keep an "epoch window" consisting of the most recently received epoch IDs.
+The depth of such epoch window is directly proportional to the maximum network propagation delay between the first to receive the epoch ID and the last to receive the epoch ID, and it is inversely proportional to the epoch duration.
-The appraising entity shall compare the handle carried in the received Evidence or Attestation Result with the handles in its epoch window to find a suitable match.
+The appraising entity shall compare the epoch ID carried in the received Evidence or Attestation Result with the epoch IDs in its epoch window to find a suitable match.

-Whereas the nonce approach typically requires the appraising entity to keep state for each nonce generated, the handle approach minimizes the state kept to be independent of the number of Attesters or Verifiers from which it expects to receive Evidence or Attestation Results, as long as all use the same Handle Distributor.
+Whereas the nonce approach typically requires the appraising entity to keep state for each nonce generated, the epoch ID approach minimizes the state kept to be independent of the number of Attesters or Verifiers from which it expects to receive Evidence or Attestation Results, as long as all use the same Epoch ID Distributor.

 ## Discussion